 Ullapool is only reachable by road and is approximately a 1 hour 30 minute scenic drive from Inverness.
 If you are travelling by car, you can leave it at the free car park next to the Tesco in the town centre.

 The small harbour town of Mallaig may be familiar to you thanks to featuring in many a railway-themed travel show as the terminus at the end of the West Highland Line, famous for its Jacobite steam train service from Fort William (as well as regular rail services from Glasgow), and the very recognisable Glenfinnan viaduct along its route.
-Both the train and the viaduct being featured in the Harry Potter films.
+Both the train and the viaduct are famously featured in the Harry Potter films.

 It is also the end of the Thomas Telford constructed 'Road to the Isles' (A380) that charts a picturesque course through Glenfinnan, home to the viaduct and a famous monument to Bonny Prince Charlie at the head of Loch Shiel, via Arisaig from Fort William.
 The Shiel Bus Company operates a service between Fort William and Mallaig, with a City Link bus service available from Glasgow to Fort William.